NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_05_asxckiikt5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rhiSBc061JU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Notes:
+- Not in video in this presentation but there is also tricks with twins
+- Also in the beginning Apple's FaceID  had issue to distinguish Asian

 VVVVV
 ## Face recognition
 <!-- .slide: data-background=" #c32c2c" -->
 ![](https://framapic.org/Scid3plRz5Kq/ZsO5ax8IV2tC)

+Notes:
+Followed the link in the video description to have more intel on the exploit, BUT →

 VVVVV
 ## Face recognition